rw82622/django-event-calendar/readme.md

 Next set up the database `djangoeventcalendar` by running `createdb djangoeventcalendar`.

+Remember to run your migrations before you get started on your routes.

 As with the previous challenge, the model and migration for this activity have already been created for you.
 Our model is fairly similar to the last time: we have a title and a description, but this time we also have a starting and